DCG-SQL: Enhancing In-Context Learning for Text-to-SQL with Deep Contextual Schema Link Graph: Proposed Method

 If the likelihood of $SQL_x$ is high, it indicates that $s_i$ is useful for generating the target SQL query.

-To identify positive and negative samples, we rank the $s_i$’s based on their likelihood of generating the anchor's target SQL, treating high-ranked ones as positives and low-ranked ones as negatives.
-Since the retrieval model is trained to increase similarity with high-ranked demonstrations and decrease similarity with low-ranked ones, we can retrieve useful demonstrations from the retrieval pool through similarity of the graph embeddings~\cite{dpr,epr, udr}.
+To identify positive and negative samples, we rank $s_i$’s based on their likelihood of generating the anchor's target SQL, treating high-ranked ones as positives and low-ranked ones as negatives.
+Since the retrieval model is trained to increase similarity with high-ranked demonstrations and decrease similarity with low-ranked ones, we can retrieve useful demonstrations from the retrieval pool through similarity of the graph embeddings~\cite{dpr, udr}.

+However, computing the likelihood of $SQL_x$ over the entire training dataset as demonstrations is computationally expensive.
+To address this, we construct a reduced candidate set for each anchor by selecting 100 structurally similar SQLs, using a tree edit distance computed over abstract syntax trees~\cite{syntaxsqlnet}.
+Unlike \citet{ast}, which selects demonstrations based on AST similarity, we further re-rank the candidates by their usefulness for generating the anchor SQL.
+This enables us to identify samples that appear structurally similar but are unhelpful as demonstrations—performing hard negative mining.

-During inference, we compare the embedding of user input graph $G_{user}$ generated by the encoder, with the embeddings of the external DB pool $S(G,SQL)$ by computing the similarity.
-Finally, we select the top-k samples with the highest similarity as demonstrations.
+During inference, we compare the embedding of user input graph $G_{user}$ generated by the encoder, with the embeddings of the demonstration pool by computing the similarity.
+We select top-k samples with the highest similarity as demonstrations.